-When customizing the columns in your Facebook Ads Manager, you can choose among a great list of KPIs.
+When customizing the columns in your Facebook Ads Manager, you can choose from a great list of KPIs.
 In the Conversion category, you can choose between standard events and custom conversions.
-These KPIs are very valuable since they allow you to display data specifically related to precise conversion strategy and events that you put into place.
+These KPIs are very valuable since they allow you to display data specifically related to precise conversion strategies and events that you put into place.

 Back into DashThis, when creating a Facebook Ads widget in your dashboard, here is how you can display your actions and conversions metrics.

-Most of the standard events and most used custom conversions will already be available from this drop-down menu.
+Most of the standard conversion events are already available from this dropdown menu.
 Enter what you’re looking for in the search bar to see if you can find it (ex. comment, landing page view, link click, etc.).

-- If you can’t find the metric you’re looking for in this drop-down menu, then select the “Actions” metric.
+If you can’t find the metric you’re looking for in the metric dropdown menu, then select the “Actions” metric.

 A new drop-down menu will appear right beneath the first ones called “Specific Action Types”.
 Here you will be able to find the exact event or conversion you are looking for.